 Photos from The Terrace

 It is maybe a little unfair to compare The Abbey and The Terrace given they are so different.
-Without the outdoor games The Terrace would be very boring for kids and without the listening devices the history of The Abbey would be far more dull.
+Without the outdoor games, The Terrace would be very boring for kids and without the listening devices the history of The Abbey would be far duller.

 Want to add this post to your Pinterest board?
 Two easy-peasy clicks!